Last updated January 2, 2017

 If you're comfortable on a bicycle it would be interesting to see Montreal en vélo.
 Bicycling magazine named Montreal the top bicycling city for 1999.
 However, keep in mind that motorists tend to be aggressive and you have to ride circumspectly.

 Montreal has pioneered Bixi, a system of short-term rental bicycles available in a large area of central Montreal.
 These beautifully designed, adjustable and comfortable three-speed aluminum bicycles have been adopted by locals and tourists alike.
 The fare structure is geared toward short-term use: after paying one's five dollars for 24 hours of access, the bikes are free to use for trips taking less than half an hour, but the rates rise pretty fast if you keep a bike longer than an hour.
 There are several iPhone apps that track Bixi availability in real time.
-Bixi racks are removed toward the end of November and reappear in late April or May.
+Bixi racks are removed toward the end of November for winter, and reappear in late April or May.

 Helmets are not mandatory for cyclists, but bicycles should be equipped with reflectors if you will be riding after dark, and if you're using your own bike or a longer term rental bike you should have a good lock: bicycle theft is endemic.
 The Maison des Cyclistes, 1251 Rachel East, 514-521-8356, rents bikes and sells maps of bike paths in and around the city.
 There is also bicycle rental in the Old Port (514-847-0666).
 You can bring a bicycle into the metro, but you must follow the rules.